Sky Sports: Premier League

-Sky Sports will show 128 live Premier League matches each season until 2024–25.
-These games are played on Friday nights, Saturday evenings and nights, Sundays and Monday nights, for which Sky broadcasts the dedicated programmes Friday Night Football (FNF), Saturday Night Football (SNF), Super Sunday and Monday Night Football (MNF).
+Sky Sports showed 128 live Premier League matches each season until 2024–25.
+These games were played on Friday nights, Saturday evenings and nights, Sundays and Monday nights, for which Sky broadcasts the dedicated programmes Friday Night Football (FNF), Saturday Night Football (SNF), Super Sunday and Monday Night Football (MNF).
 Games that Sky Sports broadcast outside these time slots have the programme title, Premier League Live.
 David Jones is the presenter of Super Sunday and Monday Night Football and Kelly Cates is the presenter of Friday Night Football and Saturday Night Football.
 Both presenters take it in turns to present Premier League Live.
 The later (16:30) Super Sunday game, is usually billed as the "main event" of that Premier League matchweek.

 The main studio pundits include Gary Neville, Jamie Carragher, Jamie Redknapp, Roy Keane, Micah Richards, Karen Carney, Daniel Sturridge, Shay Given and Michael Dawson.
 Sky Sports' lead commentators include Peter Drury, Rob Hawthorne and Bill Leslie with Ian Crocker, Daniel Mann, Gary Weaver and Seb Hutchinson appearing occasionally, while co-commentary is regularly provided by Gary Neville, Jamie Carragher, Alan Smith, Andy Hinchcliffe and occasionally, Don Goodman and Lee Hendrie.
 Sky Sports usually utilise a standard two-person commentary team across the Premier League coverage, however, on bigger games, a three-person commentary team of Peter Drury, Gary Neville and Jamie Carragher is used.
 Patrick Davison, David Craig and Emma Saunders are the main reporters on the Premier League coverage.
 Saunders also presents from pitch-side from the ground at which the earlier game is held on Super Sunday coverage.

 It was announced in December 2023 that the number of matches that Sky will televise from the start of the 2025–26 season will almost double, increasing to a minimum of 215 games per season.
 The increase is partly due to Sky taking over the midweek rounds previously shown by Amazon and by showing all ten fixtures from the final day of the season.
 This arrangement will be in place until the end of the 2028/29 season.